 - Showers: 20 gallons

-Add up your requirements, then select an electric water heater which meets your calculated FHR.
+Add up your requirements, then select an electric water heater that meets your calculated FHR.

 Water Heater Type